gherceg/jay/README.md

 You can activate the python environment by running the following command:
 Mac OS / Linux

 `source jay-env/bin/activate`

 Windows

 `jay-env\Scripts\activate`

 You should see the name of your virtual environment in parenthesis on your terminal line e.g. (jay-env).

 ### Deactivate the virtual environment

-To decativate the virtual environment and use your original Python environment, simply type ‘deactivate’.
+To deactivate the virtual environment and use your original Python environment, simply type ‘deactivate’.

 `deactivate`

+### Install Dependencies
+Once your virtual environment is setup and activated, install dependencies using pip:

+`pip install -r requirements.txt`

 ### Run Server
+From the root directory:

-To run: `uvicorn main:app --reload`
+`uvicorn main:app --reload`

 ### Testing